stefani-gifta/nlp-AISAP-2025/README.md

-# AISAP Chatbot (Laravel–Python Integrated Web Application)
+# AISAP Chatbot

+**Laravel–Python Integrated Web Application**

 This project is a web application that integrates a **Laravel backend/frontend** with a **Python-based API**.
-Laravel handles the web interface and request flow, while Python runs the trained model and serves predictions through a dedicated API.
+Laravel handles the web interface and request flow, while Python runs the trained model and serves predictions through an API.

 ---